mariolmos/odin-recipes/README.md

 # odin-recipes

-A demostration of basic HTML knowledge, including headings, paragraphs, links and images.
+A demonstration of basic HTML knowledge, including headings, paragraphs, links, lists and images.